 The Call of a Father

-There was a scene in the new Star Wars film The Force Awakens that captivated me.
-I must admit I am not a Star Wars expert or fanatic, but I grew up watching the original trilogy like most young boys of my generation and I loved it.
-So now being a father myself and watching the new film with my eight-year-old son made the experience that much more memorable.
+A scene in the new Star Wars film The Force Awakens captivated me.
+I am not a Star Wars expert or fanatic, but I grew up watching the original trilogy like most young boys of my generation, and I loved it.
+So now, being a father myself and watching the new film with my eight-year-old son made the experience that much more memorable.

 Without spoiling anything, the scene I mention for those who saw the movie is the one that left most of us gasping with a collective “WHY?”
 It was the scene in which Hans Solo confronts his son, Kylo Ren.
-For those who have not seen the movie yet, or don’t plan to, Kylo Ren is the villain of the Dark Side.
-What struck me most was not the end of the scene, the part that left us yelling “NOOO” from our seats, rather it was when Hans Solo initially called to his son.
-He didn’t shout “Kylo”, he didn’t shout “Kylo Ren”, and he didn’t shout “Hey”.
+For those who have not seen the movie yet or don’t plan to, Kylo Ren is the villain of the Dark Side.
+What struck me most was not the end of the scene, the part that left us yelling “NOOO” from our seats; instead, it was when Hans Solo initially called to his son.
+He didn’t shout “Kylo,” he didn’t shout “Kylo Ren,” and he didn’t shout “Hey.”
 He didn’t see his son as everyone else saw him.
 He didn’t see his son the way his son saw himself.
-He called out to his son by name, “Ben”.
+He called out to his son by name, “Ben.”

 What is it about a father’s call to his son?
 What is it about the burning desire within all children to hear their father call them by name?
-In a world when we define ourselves by all kinds of occupations, feelings, accomplishments, and failures, to be called by name by our father brings with it a powerful truth that can cut through our fears and fantasies in which we live.
-To be called by name by our father gives us strength and peace to face the truth in our lives while at the same time courage to enter into the dark nights of our soul.
+In a world where we define ourselves by all kinds of occupations, feelings, accomplishments, and failures, being called by our father brings with it a powerful truth that can cut through our fears and fantasies in which we live.
+To be called by name by our Father gives us strength and peace to face the truth in our lives while simultaneously having the courage to enter into the dark nights of our souls.

 And yet, despite this call, there still seems to be a mysteriousness about a father.
-There seems to be a constant unknown that lurks within our consciousness that never seems to go away.
-For most of us when we think of our fathers, whether we have or had a good relationship with them or not, the mysteriousness about who this man is and seemed to remain.
+There appears to be a constant unknown that lurks within our consciousness that never seems to go away.
+When we think of our fathers, whether we have or had a good relationship with them or not, the mysteriousness about who this man is seems to remain.
 So maybe it is within this mystery that we uncover the deepest longing in all of us.
 Namely, the desire to know our fathers and for our fathers to know us.

 I have been thinking a lot lately about baptism.
-Not only when my boys were baptized, but when I was baptized as well.
-More specifically, the part of the ceremony when the parents are asked explicitly, what name do you give this child?
-In other words, what sounds will we make when we refer to their deepest identity?
-What syllables are strung together when the child who someday will become an adult needs to see himself or herself as someone who is loved unconditionally?
+Not only when my boys were baptized but also when I was baptized.
+More specifically, during the part of the ceremony when the parents are asked explicitly what name they give this child, In other words, what sounds will we make when we refer to their deepest identity?
+What syllables are strung together when the child who someday will become an adult needs to see themself as someone who is loved unconditionally?
 What name is given to this unique body and soul created and known by the Father?

 Or are you unaware that we who were baptized into Christ Jesus were baptized into his death?
 We were indeed buried with him through baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, we too might live in newness of life.